Learn how to draw a great looking Galaxy with easy, step-by-step drawing instructions, and video tutorial.

 What is a galaxy?
-According to the Encyclopaedia Britannica, a galaxy is a system of stars and other matter, such as gases, asteroids, and planets, that together make up the universe.
+According to the Encyclopaedia Britannica, a galaxy is a system of stars and other matter, such as gases, asteroids, and planets (such as Earth and Mars), that together make up the universe.

 Step by Step Instructions for Drawing a Galaxy